 Boa Vista also boasts the third largest population of nesting loggerhead turtles in the world, making it one of the most important places for conservation of the species.
 The best time for turtle watching is June to September at Hope in the north and Ervatao and Cosme Point in the southeast.
 But ensure you go with a reputable company when taking part in a turtle-spotting excursion so as not to disturb the creatures too much.

 You'll feel like you've hit the jackpot when you land on this beautiful island, which is a relatively short-haul flight from the UK – just over six hours – for such a tropical location.
-You can have the miles of unspoilt coastline virtually to yourself as you walk on a warm evening at sunset, and with many Boa Vista All Inclusive hotels just a few steps away from the sand, you'll be there in a jiffy.
+You can have the miles of unspoilt coastline virtually to yourself as you walk on a warm evening at sunset, and with many Boa Vista All Inclusive holidays just a few steps away from the sand, you'll be there in a jiffy.

 With all it's water activities the island is a great spot for all the family – wind and kite surfing can be enjoyed in the winter months when the wind is reliable and the weather's hot.
 You can also go diving, take a quad biking tour, try horse-riding, or even book yourself onto a deep-sea fishing trip - you might even catch a barracuda.